-- Seaweed is used to fertilize our vegetable gardens.
+- Lake weeds are used to fertilize our vegetable gardens.

-- Over 1,000 trees have been transplanted from the forested areas to the resort grounds to control erosion, provide shade and wind breaks, create habitats and for aesthetics.
+- Over 1,000 trees have been planted to control erosion, provide shade and wind breaks, and create wildlife habitats.

-- In the fall we collect seeds from many plants, and in the greenhouse we germinate and propagate annuals as well as some vegetables for planting the next spring.
+- We collect seeds from many plants in fall, and in the greenhouse we germinate and propagate annuals as well as some vegetables for planting the next spring.

 - Vegetable waste and yard waste are composted for use in the gardens.